ArcticMC/Scenarios/descriptions.md

 ### Red Arrows+ (L)
 > When a player dies, a giant arrow will spawn above where they died.
 The arrow will start out as green, turn yellow after 2 minutes, and turn red after 3 more minutes.

+### Redemption (L)
+> All players in the game have two lives.
+Once you die a first time, you will be rescattered with your current inventory.
+Dying for a second time represents your elimination from the game.

 ### Refill (L)
 > On kill, the victim will drop extra gold depending on the killer's health after the fight.
 In a teams game, it'll depend on the average health of the team.
 The gold ranges from 0 gold between 80% and 100% and 10 gold between 0% and 15%.